canonical/operator/HACKING.md

 takes you to the corresponding Discourse page where docs can be commented on and edited (if you have earned those privileges).

+The ops library's API reference is automatically built and published to [ops.readthedocs.io](https://ops.readthedocs.io/en/latest/).
+Please be complete with docstrings and keep them informative for _users_.

 Currently we don't publish separate versions of documentation for separate releases.
 Instead, new features should be sign-posted (for example, as done for [File and directory existence in 1.4](https://juju.is/docs/sdk/interact-with-pebble#heading--file-exists)) with Markdown like this:

 ```markdown